Boeing 747-400

 The Boeing 747-400 is a large, long-range wide-body airliner produced by Boeing Commercial Airplanes, as an advanced version of the original Boeing 747.

-The model was first introduced as the Advanced Series 300 was announced at the September 1984 Farnborough Airshow, targeting a 10% cost reduction with more efficient engines and 1000 nmi.
+The model, first introduced as the Advanced Series 300, was announced at the September 1984 Farnborough Airshow, targeting a 10% cost reduction with more efficient engines and 1000 nmi range increase.
 Northwest Airlines became the launch customer with an order for ten aircraft on October 22, 1985.
 The first 747-400 was rolled out on January 26, 1988, made its maiden flight on April 29, 1988, received type certification on January 9, 1989, and entered service with Northwest a month later on February 9, 1989.

 It retains the 747 airframe, including the 747-300 stretched upper deck, with 6 ft winglets.
 The 747-400 offers a choice of improved turbofans: the Pratt & Whitney PW4000, General Electric CF6-80C2 or Rolls-Royce RB211-524G/H. Its two-crew glass cockpit dispenses with the need for a flight engineer.
 It typically accommodates 416 passengers in a three-class layout over a 7285 nmi range with its 875000 lb maximum takeoff weight (MTOW).

 The first -400M combi was rolled out in June 1989.
 The -400D Domestic for the Japanese market, without winglets, entered service on October 22, 1991.
 The -400F cargo variant, without the stretched upper deck, was first delivered in May 1993.
 With an increased MTOW of 910,000 lb, the extended range version entered service in October 2002 as the -400ERF freighter and the -400ER passenger version the following month.
 Several 747-400 aircraft have undergone freighter conversion or other modifications to serve as transports of heads of state, YAL-1 laser testbed, engine testbed or the Spirit of Mojave air launcher.
 The Dreamlifter is an outsize cargo conversion designed to move Dreamliner components.

-With 694 delivered over the course of 20 years from 1989 to 2009, it was the best-selling 747 variant.
+With 694 delivered over the course of 20 years from 1989 to 2009, it was the most-delivered 747 variant.
 Its closest competitors were the smaller McDonnell Douglas MD-11 trijet and Airbus A340 quadjet.
 It has been superseded by the stretched and improved Boeing 747-8, introduced in October 2011.
 Beginning in the late 2010s, 747-400 passenger aircraft began being phased out by airlines in favor of long-range, wide-body twinjet aircraft, such as the Boeing 777 and Airbus A350.